-The District is a voluntary participant in the County of Fresno and County of Kern Treasurer's Investment Pool that is regulated by the California Government Code (CGC).
+The District is a voluntary participant in the County of Fresno Treasurer's Investment Pool that is regulated by the California Government Code (CGC).
 The fair value of the District's investment in this pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value for the entire Investment Pool portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the Investment Pool, which are recorded on an amortized cost basis.
+In accordance with GASB Statement No. 72, investments in the County Treasurer's Investment Pool are not subject to the three-tiered fair value hierarchy: Level 1, Level 2 and Level 3.
+The three tiers are defined as follows: